sungnga/practice/nodejs-2/04-store-api/README.md

   ```

 ### [08.
 Find products with query params]()
+- The next thing we want to work on is enable our users to filter the products collection by name of product, company, and product is featured or not
 - A user can send requests for specific products using the query string params
 - When a user queries our database using query string params, we have access to those values in `req.query`
 - The query string params are key-value pairs of the properties of the model object